Protect Your Sensitive Data From Theft

-Technology evolves at break-neck speed today, and the ways our information can be compromised also continues to evolve.
-With the growth of the Internet of Things (IoT), it is now more important than ever before to ensure all aspects of our lives are protected from dangers formerly consider only an Internet problem.
+Technology evolves at lightning speed today, and the ways our information can be compromised also continues to evolve.
+With the growth of the Internet of Things (IoT), it is now more important than ever before to ensure we protect sensitive data from theft online.

 Keeping passwords, personal data, financial information and other sensitive details of our lives secure from unauthorized access has been a top priority for businesses for many years.
 Only recently, individuals have had to worry about keeping their personal data protected themselves.

 Most people know that passwords should never be shared and properly protected computing devices must be kept safe from hackers who plant malware, viruses, and other threats.
 We all know that best practices are recommended, but there is so much information out there it is easy to get lost – especially if you aren’t tech-savvy.

 It is tempting to ignore data security.
 After all, billions of personal data snippets have already been siphoned off.
 Social security numbers, credit card data, personal addresses, phone numbers, passwords, and many other data sets have been stolen in recent years.
 How do we even know if we are struggling to protect data that is already for sale on the dark web?
 Worse, how can we even hope to protect our data when cybercriminals seem to always be one step ahead of the good guys?

 Abandoning cyber security is not an option.
 Even though the picture may seem bleak, there are simple ways to protect your personal data that can be very effective.
 You may need to change your perception of what goes into protecting your personal information.

 Think of it this way: You have to be defensive.
 Instead of trying to prevent attacks, you have to approach security as though you are protecting yourself from an unavoidable attack.
 When you assume you are a target, and AI-enhanced attacks can target almost everyone at the same time, you stop trying to avoid injuries and start planning how you will stop the attack and recovery quickly with less long-term damage.